Working at height in Paddock Wood

 The Paddock Wood building portfolio

-Looking across the Paddock Wood portfolio we cover, the building stock falls into a small number of distinct inspection profiles.
-On the ground we cover logistics and distribution, food and beverage processing, and light industrial alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is thermal cycling at intermediate post fixings on long cable line runs, impact damage from rooftop plant access, and ladder fall arrest rails worn at high-cycle contact points.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+The Paddock Wood stock we look after is largely industrial, with a few distinct inspection profiles running through it.
+Day to day that means the logistics and distribution sheds, the food-and-beverage processing plants that carry on the town’s hop and fruit heritage, the light-industrial units, and the High Street retail and council and schools estate.
+The faults that recur are those of working industrial roofs: thermal cycling at the intermediate post fixings on long cable-line runs, impact damage where plant is accessed across the roof, and ladder fall-arrest rails worn at high-cycle contact points.
+Each fault is recorded with a photograph and a location on the roof plan, then assessed against the manufacturer’s repair specification — and where the manufacturer is unknown or the system predates current standards, against the relevant British Standard for that system type.
+It is all consolidated into one written compliance pack that holds up to internal H&S review, insurer scrutiny, and any audit at once.

 Areas of Paddock Wood we regularly attend